-To open the design panel, right-click an element while in flex mode and select Edit design.
+To open the design panel, click an element while in flex mode, then click Design.
 The design panel opens on the right side of flex mode so that it does not interfere with your ability to view and edit your design.
 Or, you can click the Edit design icon in the floating menu.
 After closing the design panel, you can open it again by clicking the Edit design icon in the top right corner.

 The following are design terms and abbreviations used in the design panel:

 Px.
 Pixels are a unit of measurement that remains the same no matter the size of the device.
 For example, if a button is 280px it will be the same size on mobile as it is on tablet or desktop.

 - Vw.
 Viewport width is a unit based on the width of the screen (viewport) that the site is viewed on.
 For example, 10 Vw means the element will scale to occupy 10% of the width of the screen it is viewed on.

 - Vh.
 Viewport height is a unit based on the height of the screen (viewport) that the site is viewed on.
 For example, 25 Vh means the element will scale to occupy 25% of the height of the screen it is viewed on.

 - %.
 Percentage of the container (section, column, flexbox, or advanced grid) that the element occupies.
 For example, if an element size is 10% it means the element will scale to occupy 10% of the container it is in.

 - A. Automatic unit of measurement that is determined by the content height.